Thomas Tyrwhitt-Drake: Family

-He was commissioned into the South Buckinghamshire Yeomanry as a Captain in 1803.

 Member of Parliament

-The two-member borough of Amersham was a "Rotten Borough", effectively under the control ("in the pocket of") the Drake family.
+The two-member borough of Amersham was a "rotten borough", effectively under the control ("in the pocket of") the Drake family.
 In 1796, Tyrwhitt-Drake's grandfather retired and his son Charles Drake Garrard took over his seat; the elder Tyrwhitt-Drake, being the eldest son of William Drake, was already the second Member.
 In 1805, Charles Drake Garrard resigned his seat in favour of the younger Tyrwhitt-Drake, who was duly returned for the borough in his place.

 He was considered a "doubtful" support of Pitt when he was first elected.
 He voted for repealing the Additional Force Act in 1806, and was considered a supporter of the Duke of Portland's Tory ministry in 1810, voting in favour of that Government's regency proposals in 1811 and other Government measures in 1812.
-Although ministers considered him a supporter of the Earl of Liverpool's Government after the 1812 election, he rarely attended the House, and is recorded as having voted once in the 1812-1818 Parliament, and twice in the 1818-1820 Parliament.
+Although ministers considered him a supporter of the Earl of Liverpool's Government after the 1812 election, he rarely attended the House, and is recorded as having voted once in the 1812–1818 Parliament, and twice in the 1818–1820 Parliament.

 After 1820, he was still an irregular attender.
 He voted against Catholic Relief in the early 1820s, and the Irish Franchise Bill in 1823, though he did deliver his constituency's petition for the Abolition of Slavery in 1824.
-When he did vote, he generally supported the Government in this period, with one exception in 1825.
+When he did vote, he generally supported the government in this period, with one exception in 1825.
 After his re-election in 1826, he gave his support to the Corn Laws and the protection of agriculture.
 He continued to oppose Catholic relief, introducing, for instance, a petition against Catholic Emancipation in 1829.
 After 1830, he voted against electoral reform in 1831 and consistently opposed the Reform Bill introduced later in that year; in particular, he protested about the abolishing of Amersham as a constituency.
-When that Bill became the Great Reform Act of 1832, Tyrwhitt-Drake thereby lost his seat.
+When that bill became the Great Reform Act 1832, Tyrwhitt-Drake thereby lost his seat.

 Later life

 Tyrwhitt-Drake took little part in politics at even a local level after 1832, though he did raise his objections over the repealing of the Corn Laws in the following decade.
 He was a keen hunter, who was described in the History of Parliament as "one of the wealthiest commoners of his day".
 He died 21 March 1852, leaving annuities to his wife and children, and passing his estates on to his eldest son, Thomas.